-While attending a meeting of the American Academy of Estate Planning Attorneys, of which I am a Fellow and long-time member, one of the presenters discussed the status of legislative proposals concerning estate tax.
+While attending a meeting of the American Academy of Estate Planning Attorneys, one of the presenters discussed the status of legislative proposals concerning estate tax.
 In a nutshell….

 Today the estate tax exclusion is $3.5 million.
 As written, current law says the estate tax will be repealed in 2010 and revert back to a $1 million exemption in 2011.
 With 58 seats in the Senate (plus two Independents), a clear majority of 255 in the House and their party occupying the White House, no one in their right mind thinks the Democrats are going to let this stand.
 They are on a desperate search for money…and it’s about to get worse.
 The estate tax will not be going away.
 However, the three major reform bills are stalled pending the passage of health care legislation.
 Once complete, expect them to turn their attention to a few tax bills, including these.